Euro's rise halted as Italy faces new elections

 Latest positioning data shows that net euro long positions are at their lowest levels this year after a fifth consecutive weekly drop in bullish euro bets.

-The euro also strengthened by 0.8 percent against the Swiss franc, rebounding from near three-month lows, but was had halved those gains in midday European trading.
+The euro also strengthened by 0.8 percent against the Swiss franc EURCHF=EBS, rebounding from near three-month lows, but was had halved those gains in midday European trading.

 Goldman Sachs strategists said political uncertainty will remain elevated, because the prospect of new elections would remain a drag on the economy.

-Elsewhere, the dollar was flat against the Japanese yen at 109.42 yen.
+Elsewhere, the dollar was flat against the Japanese yen at 109.42 yen JPY=EBS.
 Risk aversion receded after U.S. President Donald Trump said on Sunday a U.S. team had arrived in North Korea to prepare for a summit between him and North Korean leader Kim Jong Un.

 Trump had pulled out of the summit last week, which had sapped investor risk appetite and helped push the dollar to a two-week trough of 108.955 yen on Thursday.